-What to Do in Tallahassee, Florida's Hip and Historic Capital City
+What to Do in Tallahassee, Florida's Cool and Contemporary Capital City

 There's something about Tallahassee - the vibe that seems to run throughout the city.
 It's welcoming, comfortable, friendly.
 If the tree lined streets and quaint neighborhoods weren't enough, the number of Tallahassee attractions and green space around every corner make the city all the more impressive.
 If you're wondering what to do in Tallahassee in a few short hours or a week or more, we have a few favorites to share, and there's much more.

 Our first visit to Tallahassee this spring was a wonderful surprise as we continued along our Gulf Coast Road Trip through Louisiana, Mississippi, Alabama, and back into Florida.
 It was also a stereotypical reminder of how often residents are unfamiliar with the treasures in their own state (granted, Florida is a big state and Naples is a good six hours from Tallahassee).
 What we discovered was a vibrant city with a small town feel, and plenty to see and do including one of the most vibrant food scenes in the country.
 It's the state capital of the Sunshine State, and a great deal has been devoted to showcasing Florida's history and local culture through some excellent museums, and the presence of Florida State University influences both the cultural atmosphere and the artistic face of the city as well.
 It's a great city for a Florida vacation.